JP19-03/pc2_openSouce/README.md

 ### Identity and Access Management (IAM) Context

 The IAM Context is responsible for managing platform users, including the sign in and sign up processes.
 It applies JSON Web Token based authorization and Password hashing.
-It also adds a request authorization middleware to ASP.NET Core Pipeline, in order to validate included token in request header on endpoints that require authorization.
+It also adds a request authorization middleware to Spring Boot Pipeline, in order to validate included token in request header on endpoints that require authorization.
 Its capabilities include:
 - Create a new User (Sign Up).
 - Authenticate a User (Sign In).
 - Get a User by ID.